kaiko-ai/eva/docs/user-guide/tutorials/offline_vs_online.md

 Once the session is complete, verify that:

 - The raw images have been downloaded to `./data/bach/ICIAR2018_BACH_Challenge`
-- The embeddings have been computed and are stored in `./data/embeddings/dino_vits16_random/bach`
+- The embeddings have been computed and are stored in `$EMBEDDINGS_ROOT/$MODEL_NAME/bach`
-- The `manifest.csv` file that maps the filename to the embedding, target and split has been created in `./data/embeddings/dino_vits16/bach`.
+- The `manifest.csv` file that maps the filename to the embedding, target and split has been created in the same embeddings directory.

 ### 2. Evaluate the FM